LeChat76/Projet10OC/README.md

 ----------------------------------------------------------------------------------

 ### 4 - Create Issue(s) with **POST** method: `localhost:8000/api/issue/`
-Note : you can create only issue for project you are author, contributor can only read
+Note : you can create issues only for project you are contributor or author
 * mandatory body options:
     - `priority=<low, medium, high>`: priority level
     - `title=<title>`: title of this issue(100 characters max)